learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 Theme changes
 ~~~~~~~~~~~~~
 - Added an account management page at /myesp/accountmanage.
 All themes now link to this page instead of specific profile/password pages.
+- Fixed a bug with the admin bar styling on the fruitsalad theme.

 Dashboard changes
 ~~~~~~~~~~~~~~~~~